kaizen-ai/kaizenflow/documentation/general/general.md

 - We understand that this is a painful process for you:
   - You need to change your old habits for new habits that you might disagree with, or not comprehend
-  - You need to rework your code / notebooks that is already perfectly working until it adheres to the new conventions
+  - You need to rework your code/notebooks that are already correctly working until it adheres to the new conventions

 - Understand that this is also a painful process for the reviewers:
-  - On top of their usual workload they need to:
+  - On top of their usual workload, they need to:
-    - Invest time to explain you how we do things
+    - Invest time to explain to you how we do things
     - Answer your questions
     - Try to convey the sense of why these procedures are important

 - In a few words, nobody _enjoys_ this process, and yet it is necessary, mandatory, and even beneficial
-- Acquaintance can take a few days if you are open and patient, but months if you resist or treat it as an afterthought
+- Acquaintance can take several days if you are open and patient, but months if you resist or treat it as an afterthought
   - Our suggestion is to accept these rules as the existence of gravity

 ### Go slowly to go faster

-- Once you reach proficiency you will be moving much faster and make up for the invested time
+- Once you reach proficiency, you will be moving much faster and make up for the invested time
-  - In fact, everyone will be much faster, because everyone will be able to look at any part of the codebase or any notebook and get oriented quickly
+  - In fact, everyone will be much quicker, because everyone will be able to look at any part of the codebase or any notebook and get oriented quickly

 ## Improve your English!